Tallround3r/PerfectTime/documentation/TestPlan.md

 The listing below identifies those test items (software, hardware, and supporting product elements) that have been identified as targets for testing.
 This list represents what items will be tested.

-Items for Testing:
+Items for testing:
-- logtical functions included in React (like valid email check)
+- logical functions included in React (like valid email check)
-- web frontend
+- web frontend (functionality and UI)
-- XXX
+- automated installation

 ## 4. Outline of Planned Tests

+The following section provides a high-level outline of the tests that will be performed and those that will not.

 ### 4.1 Outline of Test Inclusions

 The React functionality will be tested with unit tests.
-Functional tests against the frontendare performed with Cucumber and Selenium.
-THIRD TEST VARIANT XXX
+Functional tests against the frontend are performed with Cucumber and Selenium.
+Security will also be tested with function tests.
+The installation is tested with Travis CI logs and Uptime Robot.

 ### 4.2 Outline of Other Candidates for Potential Inclusion

 Stress testing as well as load testing the application would be useful but we trust in the computing power of Google servers.
-Also Security and Access Control Testing is pretty useful but performed throug Google we will be save that this works.

 ### 4.3 Outline of Test Exclusions